Singaporean man dies in New Zealand car crash

 "The driver of one of the vehicles has died and two other people have moderate injuries," said the police.

-In a report on Tuesday, New Zealand news site Stuff.co.nz quoted an official saying the man who died was from Singapore.
+In a report yesterday, New Zealand news site Stuff.co.nz quoted an official as saying the man who died was from Singapore.

 He was reportedly driving one of the two vehicles involved.